Be Honest with Yourself: Are You Being Open?

-Being honest is not the same as being open.
+Being honest with yourself is not the same as being open.
 Sometimes it’s just the opposite.

 “The kitchen is a mess.” vs. “When I don’t feel productive at work, I need things to be clean at home to feel in control.”